Pricing Your Home

 As the seller, it’s helpful to understand how your agent is determining your home’s worth.
 This value is often presented as a suggested range of where your home should be priced.
 A well-composed CMA will have a price range reflective of the current market conditions for the seller’s consideration.
 Please understand that a CMA is not an appraisal.

 Pricing your home to sell is an essential step as you consider placing it on the market.
-If you overprice it, many would-be homebuyers may never have exposure to it as it’s priced beyond what they’re willing to pay or what they can afford.
+If you overprice it, many would-be homebuyers may never see it as it’s priced beyond what they’re willing to pay or what they can afford.
 Furthermore, if you’re overpricing it, the demand and appeal for your property will likely vanish.
-When you eventually reduce the price to where it should’ve been listed for its initial release, it may be too late.
+When you eventually reduce the price to where it should’ve been listed in the first place, it may be too late.
 Slightly underpricing your home could actually work to your benefit as it could create an opportunity for multiple offers.
-The first month is critical marketing time.
+The first month is critical for marketing a home.

-A thorough CMA could include the following components: Comparable sales (ideally within the same neighborhood as your home, selling within the past three months, of similar size and age), listing-to-sales price ratios, withdrawn/expired homes, pending sales, active listings and market conditions (Are we presently in seller’s, buyer’s or neutral market?).
+A thorough CMA could include the following components: Comparable sales (ideally within the same neighborhood as your home, selling within the past three months, of similar size and age), listing-to-sales price ratios, withdrawn/expired homes, pending sales, active listings and market conditions (What market do we presently find ourselves?
+Seller’s, buyer’s or neutral market?).

 Here are some common myths you should resist when getting ready to list your home for sale: